kimwalisch/primecount/doc/Easy-Special-Leaves.md

 scale well on current CPU architectures if they accomplish the following three properties:

 * Each thread only operates on its own tiny chunk of memory that fits into the cache of the corresponding CPU core.
-* All threads must be independent from each other (i.e. require no synchronization).
+* All threads must be independent of each other (i.e. require no synchronization).
 * The work must be distributed evenly among all threads in order to avoid load imbalance.

 A segment size of $\sqrt[4]{x}$ already accomplishes the first property.
 So next we have to design our parallel algorithm in a way that all threads are independent from each other.
-Luckily Xavier Gourdon [[3]](#references) already devised an idea for how to do this: each thread is assigned a different segment, which it processes exclusively.
+We can reuse an idea from Xavier Gourdon [[3]](#references) for our purpose: each thread is assigned a different segment, which it processes exclusively.
 At the start of each new segment $[low, low + segment\ size[$ each thread computes $\pi(low)$ using a prime counting function implementation in $O(low^{\frac{2}{3}})$ or less.
 The result of $\pi(low)$ is required to initialize the ```SegmentedPrimePi[n]``` lookup table for the current segment $[low, low + segment\ size[$.
+With the additional $\pi(low)$ initialization step we have now managed to make the threads independent of each other.
 This algorithm has been implemented in primecount-7.0 (see [SegmentedPiTable.cpp](https://github.com/kimwalisch/primecount/blob/master/src/gourdon/SegmentedPiTable.cpp), [AC.cpp](https://github.com/kimwalisch/primecount/blob/master/src/gourdon/AC.cpp)), it improved performance by more than 2x at $10^{23}$ on my dual-socket AMD EPYC server compared to primecount-6.4 which used a larger segment size and required frequent synchronization of threads.
 It is important to ensure that the additional pre-computations do not deteriorate